 The developer said that they had been in contact with several of the motorway operators, who were interested in the plan.
 Residents preferred it as it was further from them.
-However the council preferred the Forte option as it was developing an existing site, and rejected the Island Site.
+However, the council preferred the Forte option as it was developing an existing site, rejecting the Island Site.

 In the event Forte chose not to take advantage of their own planning permission, perhaps concerned about the Island Site being taken to appeal, or maybe worried about a number of planning applications which have been made for Stumps Cross.
 Being taken over in 1995 may have put a stop to things too.
 Instead, in 1998 their new owners built the Travelodge and added a Burger King.

 A refurbishment in 2002 saw the restaurant become one of the Little Chef Choices, whereby Harry Ramsden's and Caffè Ritazza were added.
 These were later removed, and the Burger King closed too.
 Despite an attempt to sell the unit, the Burger King reopened in 2013.

 Euro Garages lost the rights to use the Little Chef name in 2018, so the Little Chef was quickly replaced with EG Diner.
 The EG Diner closed in August 2018 and the whole building was refurbished, re-opening in January 2019 with new Greggs and Subway stores alongside the existing Burger King unit.
 Following the coronavirus lockdown in 2020, the Subway store was permanently closed.